Skip to content

 Can I disable the Virtual Node and use direct connections?

 Yes.
-Set ENABLE_VIRTUAL_NODE=false and connect your mobile apps directly to the physical node on port 4403.
+In the Dashboard, edit the source and uncheck Enable Virtual Node, then connect your mobile apps directly to the physical node on port 4403.
 However, this means:

 • Only one mobile connection may be stable